raguay/ModalFileManager-NWjs/README.md

 - [fd](https://github.com/sharkdp/fd) for quick file finding.
 It's a `find` replacement written in Rust.
 - For using the macOS trashcan, you have to have (`trash`)[https://github.com/andreafrancia/trash-cli] command line program installed using `brew install trash-cli`.
 If the program isn't installed before installing mfm, then you will need to adjust the environment variable for PATH in the preferences to make sure it is in the path.

-I also use the standard `cp`, `mv`, and `rm` commands on the command line.
+I also use the standard `cp`, `mv`, `mkdir`, and `rm` commands on the command line.
 These still run faster than rewriting them in the scripting language.
 The major drawback is there isn't a backup method.
-Once deleted, always deleted.
+Once deleted with `rm`, it will always be deleted.
+The `rm` command is used only if the user sets the `Trashcan` general preference to off (unchecked).
+On a new install, this is usually set to on (checked) even if the `trash-cli` isn't installed.
+In that case, nothing get deleted.
+This is for safety of the user files and directories.

 All of the programs should be downloaded and in your shell's path.
 Modal File Manager doesn't assume location for anything except or it's own configuration files.
-But, if Modal File Manager can't find the program, you can adjust the path used in the preferences (Command Prompt command is `Show Preferences`).
+But, if Modal File Manager can't find the program, you can adjust the path used in the preferences general tab (Command Prompt command is `Show Preferences`).

 ## Configuration Files